 Sara – Being on Poundshop Wars!
-Last year we were filmed following our set up of our Christmas shop; from submission to opening, slightly nerve-wrecking, not sure I want to see myself on telly!
-It’s showing on the 23rd September on BBC1 7.30pm.
+Last year we were filmed following our set up of our Christmas shop; from submission to opening, slightly nerve-wracking, not sure I want to see myself on telly!
+It’s showing on the 23rd of September on BBC1 7.30 pm.
 We are also in talks about our upcoming Christmas shop.

 George – Right now we have our pop-up webshop open.
 It’s open to coincide with Poundshop Wars so people can grab some goodies right now!